 In passive mandates, the Trustees recognise that the choice of benchmark dictates the assets held by the investment manager, and that the manager has limited discretion to take account of factors that may be deemed to be financially material.
+The Trustees still expect such managers to exercise robust stewardship of their investments, engaging with investee companies on any matter as appropriate.
 The Trustees will review the index benchmarks employed for the Lifeplan on at least a triennial basis.